Adult Guardianship Process - 3. Role of the Interested Person

 Who is an interested person?

 Maryland law defines certain classes of individuals as “interested persons,” while others must intervene in the guardianship proceeding and seek the court’s designation as such.

 The following classes of individuals are defined in the law as interested persons who have standing to participate in their own right in proceedings for guardianship of the person or property:

 - the alleged disabled person’s guardian;

 - a supporter named in a supported decision-making agreement under Title 18 of the Estates and Trusts Article;

 - a fiduciary appointed for a disabled interested person, or other person who has assumed responsibility for the interested person;

-- any governmental agency paying benefits to the alleged disabled person (While this is not further defined in the statute, it would include the Social Security Administration, the United States Office of Personnel Management, the Veterans Administration, Medicaid, and any governmental entity paying a retirement, annuity or other benefits to the alleged disabled person.);
+- any governmental agency paying benefits to the alleged disabled person (This may include the Social Security Administration, the United States Office of Personnel Management, the Veterans Administration, Medicaid, and any governmental entity paying a retirement, annuity or other benefits to the alleged disabled person.);

 - a person, agency, or corporation nominated by the alleged disabled person if the disabled person was 16 years old or older when the alleged disabled person signed the designation and, in the opinion of the court, the alleged disabled person had sufficient mental capacity to make an intelligent choice at the time the alleged disabled person executed the designation;

 - a health care agent appointed by the alleged disabled person in accordance with Title 5, Subtitle 6 of the Health - General Article;